Do UK mental health nursing students face communication barriers?

 How Student Voice Analytics helps you

 Student Voice Analytics shows topic and sentiment trends for communication with supervisors, lecturers and tutors over time, with drill‑downs by school, programme, campus and cohort.
-It benchmarks mental health nursing against relevant peers, highlights where placements, timetabling and course communications are driving sentiment, and surfaces concise, anonymised summaries so teams can act in the next teaching block.
-Exports for programme boards and briefing packs support fast, evidence‑based decisions and tracking of improvements.
+It benchmarks mental health nursing against relevant peers and highlights where placements, timetabling, and course communications are driving sentiment.
+It also surfaces concise, anonymised summaries so teams can act in the next teaching block.
+Exports for programme boards and briefing packs support fast, evidence‑based decisions and help track improvements.

 Request a walkthrough